Great Hurricane of 1780: Meteorological history

 After hitting Guadeloupe, the hurricane turned west-northwest, passing about 145 km southwest of Saint Kitts.
-The hurricane steadily neared Puerto Rico as it paralleled the southern coastline, and on October 14 made its closest point of approach, to the southwest portion of the island.
-It subsequently turned to the northwest, going through the Mona Passage before making landfall near the present-day Dominican Republic province of Samaná.
+The hurricane steadily neared Puerto Rico as it paralleled the southern coastline, and on October 14 made made landfall, to the southwestern-most tip of the island.
+It subsequently turned to the northwest, going through the Mona Passage before making approaching near the present-day Dominican Republic province of Samaná.
 Late on October 15, it reached the Atlantic Ocean and after passing about 260 km east of Grand Turk Island; it is estimated to have recurved to the northeast.
 The hurricane passed 240 km southeast of Bermuda on October 18, and was last observed two days later about 475 km southeast of Cape Race, Newfoundland, Canada.

 On October 19, strong winds and high tides were reported in the British province of East Florida (the northeastern portion of present-day Florida).
-Christopher W. Landsea and Al Sandrik, NOAA employees, write that it is possible the hurricane passed much closer to the province than previously thought.
+NOAA employees, Christopher W. Landsea and Al Sandrik write that it is possible the hurricane passed much closer to the province than previously thought.
 Another possibility considered was an extension to a hurricane in the western Caribbean Sea.
 Because of lack of data, the exact track of the Great Hurricane is unknown.